Our work

 Bring quantum sensors to the field

-Our focus on quantum control engineering is essential to extract more useful information from the next generation of quantum sensors and to accelerate their deployment in the field.
+Quantum control engineering is essential to extract more useful information from the next generation of quantum sensors and to accelerate their deployment in the field.

 Quantum control allows you to overcome imperfections, environmental clutter, and platform noise in order to realize the true potential of your hardware.